Can Vitamin D Deficiency Cause Hair Loss?

 – fortified foods – such as most fat spreads and some breakfast cereals

 In the UK, cows milk is generally not a good source of vitamin D because it isn’t fortified, as it is in some other countries.

 When hair starts thinning, which is common at menopause and with non ovulatory periods such as in PCOS, then what can happen is that when progesterone levels fall as a result of lack of ovulation the body responds by increasing its production of the adrenal cortical steroid, androstenedione, an alternative precursor for the production of other adrenal cortical hormones.
 Androstenedione conveys some androgenic (male-like-properties) – in this case male pattern hair loss.

-If this is what is causing your hair loss, then when progesterone levels are raised by supplementation with Serenity the androstenedione level will gradually fall, and normal hair growth can eventually resume.
+If this is what is causing your hair loss, then when progesterone levels are raised by supplementation with progesterone in Serenity then the androstenedione level will gradually fall, and normal hair growth can eventually resume.
 Since hair growth is slow, it may take 4-6 months for the effects to become apparent.